Full-Form of NEFT (National Electronic Fund Transfer)

 - IFSC Code: Indian Financial System Code is an alphanumeric code assigned to every bank of every bank required for online fund transfer.

 - Account Type.

 - Account Number of Beneficiary.

-- Remitter authorizes the bank branch to debit the amount from his account and credit in the beneficiary’s account.
+- Remitter authorizes the bank branch to debit the amount from his account and credit it in the beneficiary’s account.

 - The message is sent to the pooling center (NEFT Service Centre) from the bank of remitter.

 - The message is forwarded by the pooling center to the NEFT Clearing center (maintained by National Clearing Cell, RBI) to make transfer available in the next batch.

 - Clearing Centre adjusts fund transfer as per every bank make necessary accounting entries into its system, and match it with banks accounting entries, i.e., receive fund from remitter bank and transfer to the destination bank.

 - The message is sent to banks involved in this transaction from the pooling center.

 - A beneficiary bank receives the amount and credits it to a beneficiary account.

 - An alternate method is available for individuals or businesses who do not have an account with the bank through cash deposits in the bank and filling an application form for NEFT transactions.